Dog Species Closest To Wolf

 Beyond Genetics: Behavioral and Morphological Clues

-While genetic evidence is paramount, understanding the relationship between wolves and dogs also requires examining behavioral and morphological (physical) characteristics.
+While genetic evidence is critical, understanding the relationship between wolves and dogs also requires examining behavioral and morphological (physical) characteristics.
 Some breeds exhibit behaviors more closely aligning with wolf pack dynamics than others.
 This includes:

 • Pack Mentality: Wolves are highly social animals living in tightly knit packs with a hierarchical structure.
 Breeds like Huskies and Malamutes exhibit strong pack instincts, readily interacting with and responding to members of their "pack" (human family).